-Shared Value: The value that is created for education and workforce systems and the students and workers they serve—as well as society in general—when employers play an expanded leadership role as end-customers of talent supply chains.
+Shared Value: The value that is created for education and workforce systems and the students and workers they serve—along with society in general—when employers play an expanded leadership role as end-customers of talent supply chains.

 Skills: Ability to apply knowledge and perform work tasks.

-State Occupational Projections: State government projections of short-term (2-year) and long-term (10-year) job openings due to new jobs and replacement of existing jobs.
+State Occupational Projections: State government projections of short-term (two-year) and long-term (10-year) job openings resulting from new jobs and replacement of existing jobs.
 State occupational projections are based on government-defined occupational classifications and are produced at the state and sub-state levels.